-The G2 classic chef (above right) is one of Global’s most popular models.
+The G2 classic chef (above) is one of Global’s most popular models.
 The shape of the blade is just about as close as Global gets to a traditional chef knife—which is very close.
 It has a slightly slimmer tip and belly than your average German chef’s, but, nonetheless, has the potential to be a serious cook’s go-to.

 Shun Classic Santoku, 7-Inch

 NOW ONLY $100 (Reg. $140)

 Shun, along with Global, has become one of the giants of the Japanese kitchen knife world.
 With its pakkawood handle, unassuming simplicity, and wavy Damascus blade pattern, the Classic line echoes traditional Japanese knives blended with a Western design.
 The construction of the blade riffs on Japanese swords—a core of harder steel (VG-10) sandwiched between layers of softer stainless.
 The core does the cutting while the outer layers protect and decorate.
 Elegant, but sharp!
 I’ve test-driven this santoku and I love the feel.
 Snug and balanced.
 It’s nimble. . .yet the broad blade has enough umph to handle hefty jobs.